Kun kaikki on sanottu ja tehty. When all is said and done. I hope that Ismo Leikola will not disagree with this translation.

 1. King Eider

-I don't know what the group final tally was, but I do remember that the first place bird was King Eider.
-I'll add the rest when the trip report becomes available.
-After writing all of this, I might have switched places with Dotterel and King Eider on my list.
+The final group wide tally is available in the last addendum (scroll down) dated 07/22/2025.
+Click on the link Finland and Norway trip report.
+After writing all of this, for my own favorites, I might have switched places with Dotterel and King Eider on my list.
 But it doesn't matter.
 Both are great birds.

 My favorite photos

-Singing an operatic aria.
+Singing an aria to the sea.
 Puffins doing cute things - impossible!

-Dotterel on nest in the middle of the tundra (and photo very slightly to the right).
+Dotterel on nest in the middle of the tundra (in photo center and slightly to the right).

-This male Dotterel is here on Kaunispää Fell, a vast tundra landscape, by himself to incubate his eggs and raise his young.
+This male Dotterel is on Kaunispää Fell, a vast tundra landscape, by himself to incubate his eggs and raise his young.
 If I understood Anttu correctly, this was his third breeding season in this location.
-The further north we traveled, we saw many birds migrating to their arctic breeding sites, many in Siberia, but this Dotterel was my favorite.
+The further north we traveled, we saw many birds migrating to their arctic breeding sites, many to Siberia, but this Dotterel was my favorite.
 The distance he flew to get here and his success reminds me of the hard lives that birds have.
-I'll be checking in with Anttu next year to see if he is back for another year.
+I'll be checking in with Anttu next year to see if our Dotterel is back for another year.

 My "best" photos